crowdbotics/modules/modules/django-monitoring/django_monitoring/monitoring/README.md

 The following are the scope features of this module:

-- Ability to captures:
+- Ability to capture:
     - Errors
     - Uncaught Exceptions
     - Unhandled Rejections
-    - As well as other types of errors, depending on platform.
+    - As well as other types of errors, depending on the platform.
-- Ability to watch errors logs in Sentry/Issues dashboard.
+- Ability to watch error logs in Sentry/Issues dashboard.

 ## Features